MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 For testing, you can download a copy of [Windows Server 2022 Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-server-2022) or a [Windows Server Insider Preview](https://insider.windows.com/for-business-getting-started-server/).

-### Windows 10
+### Windows 10 and 11

-To run containers on Windows 10, you need the following:
+To run containers on Windows 10 or 11, you need the following:

-- One physical computer system running Windows 10 Professional or Enterprise with Anniversary Update (version 1607) or later.
+- One physical computer system running Windows 10 or 11 Professional or Enterprise with Anniversary Update (version 1607) or later.
 - [Hyper-V](/virtualization/hyper-v-on-windows/reference/hyper-v-requirements) should be enabled.

 > [!NOTE]
 > Starting with the Windows 10 October Update 2018, Microsoft no longer disallows users from running a Windows container in process-isolation mode on Windows 10 Enterprise or Professional for development ot test purposes.
 See the [FAQ](../about/faq.yml) to learn more.

-Windows Server Containers use Hyper-V isolation by default on Windows 10 to provide developers with the same kernel version and configuration that will be used in production.
+Windows Server Containers use Hyper-V isolation by default on Windows 10 and 11 to provide developers with the same kernel version and configuration that will be used in production.
 To learn more about Hyper-V isolation, see [Isolation Modes](../manage-containers/hyperv-container.md).

 ## Install Docker